 “Last year when I was alone on an assignment in Egypt, you appeared in my dream.
 I felt you were in some sort of trouble and needed me.
 I started searching for you, tried many old contacts but you had just disappeared.
 Then suddenly I saw your profile on that site and messaged you.”
 He wrote in one flow.

 “Now will you please come clean and tell me what’s wrong with your life?”
-He urged. “don’t lie any more, al right?”
+He urged. “don’t lie any more, alright?”
 He typed fervently.
 “I know something is drastically wrong.”

 She was touched.
 She couldn’t lie to him any more.
-Her life was a wreck anyway, so it wouldn not make any difference if he knew.
+Her life was a wreck anyway, so it would not make any difference if he knew.
 At least she will have someone to confide in, without being judged.
 She knew intuitively that he will listen.

 He had a night shift.
 She asked if she could call as they couldn’t possibly chat when he worked.
 He said he would call her in an hour.
 He called her and they started talking.

 The night flew.
 She told him all.
-How her husband, the man she had loved and given up everything for beat her up didn’t trust her and didn’t fulfil any of his responsibilities.
+How her husband, the man she had loved and given up everything for beat her up didn’t trust her and didn’t fulfill any of his responsibilities.
 She told him about the beatings, sexual abuse and suicide.
 He was furious!

 Suveer scolded her, consoled her, sympathised with her and simply LISTENED.
 Night after night she poured out all her anguish and he simply listened and gathered it all in his heart.
 He healed her.
 He reminded her how popular she was.
 He told her that he wanted to see her confident and spirited again.
-He told her that he was still enamoured with her beauty and how he was not the only one.
+He told her that he was still enamored with her beauty and how he was not the only one.

 They talked incessantly, exchanged long worded e-mails, sent each other love songs and he asked for recent photographs.
 They were in love and this time they knew it.